presscustomizr/hueman/readme.md

 See headers of files for further details.

 ## Changelog
+= 3.1.2 May 3rd 2016 =
+* fixed : Language Label in Translation Files
+* fixed : the author name links to the post itself
+* fixed : Featured post slider controls (arrows) overflow content container when blog heading is disabled
+* fixed : Header image alt attribute is empty.
+* fixed : Change Default Widget Names and CSS id properties.
+Could be in collision with some plugins
+* added : Featured posts : new option to display the full content (instead of the excerpt) of the featured posts.
+Modified template : content-featured.php.
+* added : Featured posts : swipe gesture supported on mobile devices like tablets and smartphones
+* added : Customizer : Pre setup step when adding a new widget zone or social icons.
+* improved : Customizer user interface have been improved for the social links and the widget zones.
+It's now easier to drag, edit and remove items.
+* improved : Introduced a pluggable function ( hu_print_placeholder_thumb() )to print the placeholder thumbnail.
+Modified templates : content-featured.php, content.php, parts/related-posts.php
+* updated : jQuery FlexSider to v2.6.0 (latest).
+Support swipe touch navigation
+* changed : Header widget and full width footer widget are now enabled by default
+* changed : The footer-ads option has been moved in the Footer Design section.
+The title and description of this setting have been clarified.

 = 3.1.1 April 18th 2016 =
 * fixed : the option "featured-posts-include" depending on "featured-posts-enabled" was still altering the query even if "featured-posts-enabled" was unchecked in the customizer
 * fixed : Allow child themes to load translation files : By changing the call of the path on load_theme_textdomain from get_template_directory to get_stylesheet_directory we allow the translation of the theme through child themes.
 Without this, a child theme won’t load their own language files even by hooking a function on after_setup_theme action callng load_theme_textdomain and/or load_child_theme_textdomain.